Non Woven Bags, Jute Bags, Eco Bag

-A Green Shopping Bag Selection Guide
+Alternative Green Shopping Bags in Australia – A Green Shopping Bag Selection Guide

 To assess the full environmental impact of the various shopping bag materials we need to determine the resource consumption and environmental consequences of each stage of a bag's life cycle.
 This commences with the raw material extraction and processing, followed by the manufacture, distribution, use and reuse of the bag, and finally, the eventual disposal of the bag in the environment.

-Paper Bags
+Paper Shopping Bags

-Comparing single use plastic bags with paper bags reveals that more than four times as much energy is used to manufacture a paper bag as compared to manufacture of a plastic bag, and, over their complete life cycles, a plastic bag uses about 40 per cent the amount of energy of a paper bag.
+Comparing single use plastic shopping bags with paper bags reveals that more than four times as much energy is used to manufacture a paper bag as compared to manufacture of a plastic bag, and, over their complete life cycles, a plastic bag uses about 40 per cent the amount of energy of a paper bag.
 Transportation of plastic bags also uses 11 times less fuel as compared to the more bulky paper bags.
 Recycling of paper is also much more demanding of energy resources than recycling of plastic.
 However, the persistence of plastic litter in the environment poses far more problems than does paper.

 There is clearly little or no overall environmental benefit from using single use paper bags instead of single use plastic bags.

-Compostable or Biodegradable Bags
+Biodegradable Shopping Bags

-Even after breakdown of compostable or biodegradable plastic bags there remains a cocktail of various chemicals, the environmental, agricultural, and possible public health effects of which are largely unknown, especially in the long term.
-Aggravating this problem is the practice of adding various chemicals to bio-plastics to accelerate breakdown.
-Furthermore, the crop starch or petroleum origin of biodegradable plastics is especially wasteful of resources given the "throw away" nature of compostable bags which may encourage consumption and littering.
-The perception that littering of biodegradable plastic bags poses no environmental problems is expected to increase bag consumption and send a message to the community that it is acceptable to litter.
+Another option is the use of biodegradable bags made from starch based plastics or various other bio-plastics.
+The environmental breakdown of these various compounds is very variable though many may have adverse environmental consequences, both before and after breaking down.
+Aggravating this problem is the practice of adding chemicals to bio-plastics to accelerate breakdown.
+Furthermore, the crop starch or petroleum origin of biodegradable plastics is more wasteful of resources than is the production of conventional plastic bags.
+The perception that littering of biodegradable plastic bags poses no environmental problems may also increase bag consumption and consumption of associated resources.
 Another problem with bio-plastics is the possible contamination of recycled plastic with litter comprised of biodegradable plastics.
 This could threaten the viability of the plastic recycling industry.

-Bags Made From Natural Calico or Cotton
+Calico or Cotton Bags

 Non Woven Polypropylene Bags or "Green Bags"